Picovoice/koala/binding/web/README.md

 IndexedDB is required to use `Koala` in a worker thread.
 Browsers without IndexedDB support (i.e. Firefox Incognito Mode) should use `Koala` in the main thread.

-Due to limitations, multi-threading is disabled for `Koala` in the main thread.
+Multi-threading is only enabled for `Koala` when using on a web worker.

 ## Installation